mrkkrp/megaparsec-site/tutorials/indentation-sensitive-parsing.md

 ## Combinator overview

-From the first release of Megaparsec, there has been the `indentGuard` function, which is a great shortcut, but kind of pain to use for complex tasks.
+From the first release of Megaparsec, there has been the `indentGuard` function, which is a great shortcut, but a kind of pain to use for complex tasks.
 So, we won't cover it here, instead we will talk about the new combinators built upon it and available beginning from Megaparsec 4.3.0.